Retail 2.0: Focus on data, tech, innovation, to take on e-commerce giants | Business Standard News

 The current decade could be marked by significant shifts in Indian retail as new competitors, forces, and challenges emerge within the sector.
 While the sector faced significant disruptions from the emergence of well-funded Indian and foreign e-commerce players in the last ten years, neighbourhood stores continued to be relevant, providing convenience, proximity, and monthly credit to consumers.

-The current decade, however, will see boundaries increasingly blurring, said experts and retailers at the ongoing Retail Leadership Summit in Mumbai, with the entry of new players and existing looking for ways to stay ahead of the game.
+The current decade, however, will see boundaries increasingly blurring, said experts and retailers at the ongoing Retail Leadership Summit in Mumbai, with the entry of new players and existing companies looking for ways to stay ahead of the game.

 “Social commerce, for instance,” says Abhik Singhi, managing director and senior partner, Boston Consulting Group, “is one such new competitor that could emerge in retail in the coming years.”
-“There could be cross-industry play, where could enter retail through extended offerings and business models,” he adds.
+“There could be cross-industry play, where companies could enter retail through extended offerings and business models,” he adds.

 For retail firms, therefore, the strategy would be to leverage data, technology and innovation.
 As Anand Ramanathan, partner, Deloitte, says: “Retailers function in a dynamic environment where changes are happening all the time.
 By deploying asset-light digital technologies including artificial intelligence (AI) and machine learning (ML), retailers can improve average bill value, assortment planning and brand experience to accelerate sales at their outlets.”